 Hormonal balance is vital to a healthy mind and body but can be disrupted in many ways.

-Hormone fluctuations occur naturally in puberty, menopause, andropause and perimenopause and affect both men and women.
-Hormone imbalance may also be caused by toxins or an unbalanced lifestyle.
+Hormone imbalances occur naturally in puberty, menopause, andropause and perimenopause and affect both men and women.
+Hormone imbalances may also be caused by toxins or an unbalanced lifestyle.

-Understanding the causes of hormone imbalance empowers us to prevent them and at the same time, feel better, think better and helps prevent breast cancer.
+Understanding the causes of hormone imbalances empowers us to prevent them and at the same time, feel better, think better and helps prevent breast cancer.